misaleh/CMSIS-DSP-PULPino/README.md

 Test cases are the same in the two benchmarks.

-All Sin and Cosine functions uses tables but float functions are slower as they use the fixed point tables and interpolate the results from it using float data type.
+All Sin and Cosine functions uses tables but with interpolation.

 sqrt for float use the built in functions sqrt function while sqrt for fixed point use  Newton-Raphson algorithm.